 How to get out: FOOD-BASED GREASE & OIL STAINS

 On clothes: Once the stain is scraped (and you have removed the garment from your body), rinse with cold water from the back of the stain until the water runs clear.
 While it’s still moist from the rinse, gently rub with a small amount of dishwashing soap (Like Dawn … and not to be confused with dishwashing detergent, used for other stains) in a circular motion from the center outward.
 Let it sit for 10 to 15 minutes, then rinse out the soap before normal wash.

 On carpets and couches: Blot up as much of the grease or oil as you can without spreading the stain further.
 Cover with an absorbent, such as cornstarch or baking soda, and let it soak in for about 15 minutes.
 Scrape or vacuum the absorbent and repeat until you can’t see the oil.
 If this doesn’t work, lightly dab with vodka or dish soap and scrub at it with something soft like a toothbrush and blot it clean with a moist paper towel.
 Try to use as little water as possible on these furniture stains.

 SB TIP: For tough stains, pretreat the area with vinegar or hydrogen peroxide after or in place of the dish soap.
 Then wash as hot as the garment allows.
 If you still see the stain, repeat until you don’t.

-STAIN CULPRIT: KETCHUP & BBQ SAUCE
+How to get out: KETCHUP & BBQ SAUCE STAINS

 On clothing: These tomato- and vinegar-based stains are treated similarly to the above directions for oil, but use a dishwasher detergent in lieu of the dish soap.
 Rinse the area under cold running water then blot with distilled white vinegar.
 Before laundering, spray with a laundry pre-treatment or a little diluted laundry detergent.